Paraguay

 National Urban Policy

-To achieve this purpose, the PNVH is structured in 3 thematic axes: Governance and Institutionalism, Planning and Design, and Economy and Finance, and each of them has a series of strategic objectives and specific strategic objectives that identify the most relevant aspects of the housing and habitat problem in the current context of the country, providing guidelines for the effective use of resources towards the articulated, democratic and sustainable development of the national territory (Page 10).
+The PNUVH is structured around three thematic pillars: Governance and Institutional Framework, Planning and Design, and Economic and Financial.
+Each pillar includes a set of strategic objectives and lines of action that identify the most relevant aspects to be addressed in urbanism, housing, and habitat in the country’s current context, providing guidelines for the effective use of resources toward the coordinated, democratic, and sustainable development of the national territory.
+(Page 2)

 National urban policy type: